Marcos-Fernando/AnnoTEP/README.md

 **Notes:**

 **1.** Set the number of threads available on your computer or server.
 Set the maximum available.
-In our code it is set to 10.
+In our code it is set to 12.

 **2.** For more accurate TE detection and annotation, activate the "sensitive" flag.
 This will activate the RepeatModeler to identify remaining TEs and other repeats.
-The RepeatModeler step will also generate the Superfamily and Lineage TE classification and can capture other unknown LINEs and repeats.
-Our modified EDTA pipeline will do this automatically.
-This step is strongly recommended.
+The RepeatModeler step will also generate the Superfamily and Lineage TE classification.

-**3.** The SINE and LINE structural annotations are available in the $genome.EDTA.raw folder.
-Look for SINE.intact.fa, SINE.intact.gff3, LINE.intact.fa and LINE.intact.gff3

-**4.** The final LINE library is embedded in the TElib.fa file.
-So if you want to recover all the LINEs, use this file.
 <br>

 ---